ArtifactDB/dolomite-base/README.md

 ## I have the following columns: C
 ```

-By overriding the saving and reading process for one or more classes, each application can customize the behavior of _dolomite_ to their own needs.
+By overriding the saving and reading process for one or more classes, each application can customize the behavior of the **dolomite** framework to their own needs.
-In general, applications should avoid modifying the files created by `save_object()`, to avoid violating any **takane** format specifications
-(unless the application maintainer really knows what they're doing).
-Applications are free to write to any path starting with an underscore as this will not be used by any specification.